 [Effective software development teams] unabashedly squabble with all the other stakeholders as equals.
 Remember, as a software developer, you are a stakeholder.
 You have a stake in the software that you need to safeguard.
 That’s part of your role, and part of your duty.
 And it’s a big part of why you were hired.

-This, so much this!
+It was a total "YES" moment when I read this.
 I think this is something you don’t tend to recognise early in your career, at least I know I didn’t.
 I also think that if the company doesn’t recognise their development team as a stakeholder, it’s a steady slope to a product that will eventually fail.
 Without time spent on the architecture, you’ll end up with a product that’s more and more difficult to add to and maintain.
 You’ll have to add more people to the team, but your output won’t increase because the code base is harder to work in every day.
 Every line of code gradually gets more expensive to write, but your output will no longer match your investment.
 Eventually it’s going to need to be rewritten or abandoned.

 So for the developers reading this, remember, a software development team is definitely a stakeholder in the product they are developing.
 Sometimes we have to stand up for something for the good of the product and help make the other stakeholders understand why it’s important.
 We are in these positions because we understand the technical implications and because we’re good at what we do.
 If you sit back and let things go, you’re going to end up working in a mess of code that’s definitely not fun to work on and is challenging for all the wrong reasons!

 Thanks for taking the time to read this post.
 If you want to get in touch, you can find me on Twitter.< Back to home